Tailbone Pain – Coccydynia Treatment & Symptoms

 How is Coccydynia treated?

 Different healthcare practitioners will have different approaches to treating your tailbone pain.
 Your pelvic floor physical therapist can use different techniques to mobilize the coccyx and free up congested or inflamed tissue in the surrounding musculature.
+This can involve working externally at the low back and buttocks or internally in the vaginal canal or rectum.

 A physical therapist can also identify and treat muscular tension and radiating pain that may have resulted from dysfunction at the tailbone but has spread to other parts of the body.